tuanvnnt/project/README.md

 Freight charges breakdown (air, sea, ground) Phân tích chi phí vận chuyển (đường hàng không, đường biển, đường bộ) Thirdparty logistics (3PL) fees Chi phí thuê ngoài (3PL)

+1. Understand Business Requirements
+Define the goals: What questions does the report need to answer?
+Identify key metrics and dimensions.

+2. Prepare the Data
+Clean the data in SQL, Excel, or Power Query (remove duplicates, nulls, fix formats).
+Normalize tables if needed (split into lookup/detail tables).

+3. Import Data into Power BI
+Use “Get Data” to connect to your source (SQL, Excel, CSV, etc.).
+Load into the Power BI model.

+4. Model the Data
+Define relationships between tables.
+Create calculated columns and measures using DAX.
+Ensure one-to-many or many-to-one relationships are correct.

+5. Build Visuals
+Create visuals like bar charts, line graphs, tables, and slicers.
+Use filters and drill-downs to enable interactivity.

+6. Format the Report
+Apply themes, titles, legends, tooltips.
+Make sure it's readable and user-friendly.

+7. Validate the Data
+Compare your report with raw data to ensure accuracy.

+8. Publish to Power BI Service
+Share via workspaces.
+Set up scheduled refresh if needed.

+9. Share with Stakeholders
+Give access to end-users.
+Collect feedback and adjust.